Remyvts11/Whey-to-go-pm1/README.md

   ## Deployment
    [To set up project on a local device, open this link in a web browser] (https://studious-space-guide-5gxg6p5jjwv6c7xxj-8000.app.github.dev/recipes.html)
+    * Install code steps:
+ 1. Install Git
+    Download and install Git from the official Git website (https://git-scm.com/).
+ 2. Clone the Repository
+    Open a Terminal and navigate to the directory and clone repo URl: https://remyvts11.github.io/Whey-to-go-pm1/
+ 3. Run the Project via the terminal by typing command python3 -m http.server

+ * Run code steps:
+  1. Either install the code to your device or clone it following the above steps
+  2. There are no necissairy dependancies to install for Yes Chef!
+  3. To run the

+ * Clone code steps:
+  1. Have git installed to your computer
+  2. Go to the git repository and select the clone button
+  3. Copy the clone command link
+  4. From a terminal window, change to the local directory where you want to clone your repository
+  5. Paste the clone command link into the terminal and press Enter.

   ## Testing

    ### HTML code validated using: https://validator.w3.org/
     ![index.html](assets/validator_imgs/Screenshot%202025-01-30%209.38.27%20PM.png)
     ![contact.html](assets/validator_imgs/Screenshot%202025-01-30%209.49.07%20PM.png)